projectgus/yamdwe/README.md

 For Debian/Ubuntu Linux:

-    sudo apt-get install python python-mysqldb python-pip
+    sudo apt-get install python python-mysqldb python-pip python-lxml python-requests python-dev

 ### 2. Virtualenv (optional)

-(I suggest installing the remaining Python dependencies inside a [virtualenv](https://virtualenv.pypa.io/en/latest/), as mwlib in particular has a lot of specific dependencies.)
+I suggest installing the remaining Python dependencies inside a [virtualenv](https://virtualenv.pypa.io/en/latest/), as mwlib in particular has a lot of specific dependencies.

+Some of the mwlib dependencies may be available as system Python packages, but they may have older/incompatible versions.
+Sandboxing these packages into a "virtualenv" avoids these version conflicts.

 Virtualenv & virtualenvwrapper for Debian/Ubuntu:

     sudo apt-get install python-virtualenv virtualenvwrapper
     source /etc/bash_completion
-    mkvirtualenv yamdwe
+    mkvirtualenv --system-site-packages yamdwe

 (Next time you log in the [virtualenvwrapper aliases](http://virtualenvwrapper.readthedocs.org/en/latest/command_ref.html) will be automatically added to your environment, and you can use `workon yamdwe` to